 - (a) In 2006 and 2007, Trio's Investment Committee raised concerns with Trio's Board in relation to investments in the Exploration Fund.
 These concerns included the lack of reporting and the provision of information in general by the Exploration Fund.
-These concerns were recorded in both the Investment Committee and Board meeting minutes which were available to O'Bryen. - (b) From late 2008 and throughout 2009, O'Bryen became aware that there were significant concerns about the ASF and the Underlying Funds.
-These concerns included: - (i) a failure by the Exploration Fund to satisfy redemption requests in a timely manner or at all, giving rise to liquidity issues with the Exploration Fund; and - (ii) delays and failures by AAM to obtain significant information from the Underlying Funds, including from October 2009 information about the existence of the assets of the Underlying Funds. - (c) On 24 June 2009, Trio's board approved the Investment Committee's recommendation for a \$50 million in specie transfer of Exploration Fund Units to the ASF.
-The effect of this transaction was as follows: - various superannuation entities of which Trio was the trustee transferred units they held in the Exploration Fund to the ASF; - (ii) in return those superannuation entities were issued units in the ASF corresponding to the notional value of the Exploration Fund units; - (iii) the ASF's exposure to the Exploration Fund was significantly increased; and - (iv) existing ASF members prior to the transaction had their interests in the other assets of the ASF significantly diluted.
+These concerns were recorded in both the Investment Committee and Board meeting minutes which were available to Phillpott. - (b) From late 2008 and throughout 2009 Phillpott became aware that there were significant concerns about the ASF and the Underlying Funds.
+These concerns included: - a failure by the Exploration Fund to satisfy redemption requests in a timely manner or at all, giving rise to liquidity issues with the Exploration Fund; and - (ii) delays and failures by AAM to obtain significant information from the Underlying Funds, including information about the existence of the assets of the Underlying Funds. - (c) In 2008 and 2009 Phillpott implemented, under directions from AAM and/or Richard and without the knowledge of the Board or Investment Committee, a series of transactions pursuant to which: - the ARP Growth Fund, another MIS managed by Trio which was having difficulty redeeming its units in the notwithstanding that there were known liquidity issues with the Exploration Fund.